DownThePark/mysql-snap/README.md

 |Sockets          |/var/snap/mysql-strict/current/run       |

 > [!TIP]
-> For creating and restoring backups, it's recommended to use the snapshot feature, which perfectly preserves permissions and attributes.
+> For creating and restoring backups, it's recommended to use snapd's snapshot feature, which perfectly preserves permissions and attributes.
 See [https://snapcraft.io/docs/snapshot](https://snapcraft.io/docs/snapshots) for more details.

+> [!Warning]
+> If you want to switch to another version of MySQL after installation, make sure not to downgrade to an older version  (i.e. `8.4` to `8.0`), otherwise that will result in data corruption.